nextensio/docs/content/en/Configurations/policies/_index.md

 }
 ```

-Besides user attributes, each type of policy takes more inputs:
+Besides user attributes, a policy can take more inputs:
 * the Access policy takes the target AppGroup ID as a mandatory input and a file containing all AppGroup ID
 attribute records as optional reference data
-* the Route policy takes the target host ID (aka service) as a mandatory input and a file containing all
+* the Route policy takes the target App ID (aka service) as a mandatory input and a file containing all
-host attribute records as optional reference data
+app attribute records as optional reference data
 * the Trace policy takes a file containing trace request records as optional reference data.
 Each
 trace request record specifies one or more user attribute values to match.
+* the Stats policy takes no other inputs

 The Appgroup ID fed as input to the Access policy is referred to using input.bid (short for bundle ID).
-The host ID fed as input to the Route policy is referred to using input.host.
+The App ID fed as input to the Route policy is referred to using input.host.

 Attributes in a reference data file are referred to using the "data." prefix.
 The first thing to
 keep in mind is that a reference data file is a collection or array of records.